used PowerMac G4 systems

 Some people say well I have the software on DVD or CD so if something happens I will just reinstall.
 Well I personally don't have that kind of free time.
 An OSX install takes several hours when you consider all the updates that also have to be ran.
 Keeping a cloned backup is a much better use of your time in my book.
 A clone will usually finish while you are at lunch and RsyncX finished generally in the time it takes to pour yourself another cup of coffee.

-We do not provide free support for systems that you have upgraded to OSX.
 If you call with an OSX related question please do us the courtesy of dialing on your dime.
-Please use the 901-591-1548 number.
+Please use the 1-405-601-5301 number.
 Thanks.

 PHONE TECH SUPPORT